|

 The cost, unfortunately, was high, the ultimate in one case, all

 because folk were going too fast and following too closely.
-The

 framework, from which the contemporary African-American sleuth is drawn,